Legal requirement to seek identification

 - one only of any other card issued by the above Commonwealth Departments and which certifies entitlement to Commonwealth health concessions

 - an identification card issued by a tertiary education institution.

 For example, a person cannot use a health care card and a pensioner concession card, but a pensioner concession card with a marriage certificate is acceptable.

 Incorporated bodies must provide a certificate of incorporation as proof of identity.

 You must also record details of the identification provided.
-For more information about record-keeping requirements, view our Keeping records – second-hand dealer and pawnbroker obligations page.
+For more information about record-keeping requirements, see Keeping records – second-hand dealer and pawnbroker obligations.